 It takes many hours, for Dan to painstakingly produce a painting that completes his vision, without compromise.
 Combining the understanding that comes from years of being on the water with his keen eye Dan creates his acrylic paintings.

-He is a member of the Canadian Federation of Artists and the International Society of Marine Painters.
-Last year at the Sidney Fine Art show the painting “Seaspan Navigator off April Point” won an Honorable Mention award.
+He is an Associate Signature member of the Federation of Canadian Artists and several Art Councils on Vancouver Island.
+Dan has shown successfully in many FCA shows, Sidney Fine Art show, Pearl Ellis Gallery, as well as group and one man shows.
 His pictures are as far away as Germany and Texas, but the bulk of his work is near where he paints, on Vancouver Island.

 “I am a very lucky guy.
 I live in an absolutely beautiful place and have a great boat to get out and see it.
 To be able to try and capture the beauty by painting is just another bonus.